 The difference is that some headphones feature a grill on the outside/backside of the woofers that lets air and sound escape.
 It also lets sound in.
 Closed back headphones don't let sound in or out.

 Let's look at this from my viewpoint of closed being superior for studio work like recording, tracking, and mixing.

-Jokes aside, people do claim there is a downside to closed back headphones.
+People do claim there is this one downside to closed back headphones.
 Like if you're riding your bike you may not hear cars coming like you would if their engine sounds and the wind could contaminate your listening experience.
 This is really stupid logic in this context and worlds of others.

 Check out this table.
 You're going to wear these a lot for long exposure times.
 Open back headphones will encourage you to turn up the volume if other sounds are going on around you.

 |88 dB||4 hours|